NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 # New Jersey State Police Fatal Crash Database

+>**info**
+>This section of the CAT is currently in beta.
+Please read the tips in this document carefully to understand its use.
+Please [send us](mailto:thomas.hillman@rutgers.edu) your feedback if you would like to guide its development.

 To access the NJSP Fatal Crash Database, enter the [**Numetric Workbooks**](https://cloud.numetric.com/workbooks#/) module as follows:

 1. Hover your mouse over the Numetric logo on the top left corner of the screen